Try Cost Kits Free →

 Using CostKits for Organization

-• Digital vault for all EOBs and medical bills
+• Digital vault for all EOBs and medical bills with secure cloud storage

-• Automatic matching between EOBs and corresponding bills
+• Automatic matching between EOBs and corresponding bills using AI recognition

-• Family dashboard showing everyone's healthcare expenses
+• Family dashboard showing everyone's healthcare expenses and benefit usage

-• Deductible tracking across all family members
+• Deductible tracking across all family members with real-time progress updates

-• Error detection that compares documents automatically
+• Error detection that compares documents automatically and flags potential issues

 Start organizing your family's healthcare documents →